 - Medical aid-in-dying laws have over a dozen safeguards — too many, according to some physicians and even more patients.
 These safeguards include:

-- Two doctors must confirm that the person is terminally ill with six months or fewer to live and has the ability to make an informed healthcare decision.
+- Two medical providers and/or qualified clinicians (according to state requirements) must confirm that the person is terminally ill with six months or fewer to live and has the ability to make an informed healthcare decision.

-- Two doctors and one witness must confirm that no one is exerting undue influence on the person requesting medical aid in dying.
+- At least one medical provider and witness must confirm that no one is exerting undue influence on the person requesting medical aid in dying.

-- A doctor must counsel the person about all other available treatment options.
+- A medical provider must counsel the person about all other available treatment options.

-- The person always remains in control, has to take the medication by self-ingesting it, and can change their mind at any time about taking the medication.
-Medical aid in dying laws prohibit IV and parenteral injection (an injection under the skin) or infusion (insertion into the vein) as a safeguard against abuse.
+- The person always remains in control, has to take the medication by self-ingesting it, and can change their mind at any time.

 - More than a dozen studies have carefully examined existing medical aid-in-dying laws.
 They conclude medical aid in dying benefits many terminally ill adults, whether they use the option or not, because it spurs conversations about all end-of-life care options, and reduces suffering by inspiring more frequent usage of hospice, palliative care and pain management.